corsairmarks/psionic_ascension_galaxy_species/mod/README.md

 ## Changelog

 * 1.0.0 Initial version
-* 1.1.0 Mark as compatible for Stellaris 3.1.* "Lem" - no functionality changes
+* 1.1.0 Mark as compatible for Stellaris 3.1 "Lem" - no functionality changes
+* 1.2.0 Mark as compatible for Stellaris 3.2 "Herbert" - no script changes

 ## Source Code